City of Perth Skyworks: History

 The Skyworks started in 1985 in conjunction with 96FM and fireworks company Syd Howard Fireworks International, and quickly became one of the most popular events in Perth.

-Many fireworks companies have taken charge in supplying the fireworks; Pyrostar International had supplied many of the shows during the 1990s and early 2000s, while 2005 and 2006 saw Foti Fireworks in charge of the fireworks.
-2007 to 2009 saw Howard and Sons responsible for the fireworks and Oracle Attractions were responsible for the lasershow.
+Many fireworks companies took charge in supplying the fireworks; Pyrostar International supplied many of the shows during the 1990s and early 2000s, while 2005 and 2006 saw Foti Fireworks in charge of the fireworks.
+2007 to 2009 saw Howard and Sons responsible for the fireworks and Oracle Attractions were responsible for the laser show.
 In 2010 Foti Fireworks again took charge of the fireworks and every year from then until 2015, in which Skyworks 2016 again saw the return of Howard and Sons.

 The 2021 Skyworks was cancelled because of the COVID-19 pandemic.

 In 2022 Skyworks returned, with WA-based Cardile Fireworks taking on the event for the first time, with fireworks being launched from 21 barges.
 Due to the ongoing COVID-19 pandemic, the City of Perth initially required spectators aged 16 years and above to be fully vaccinated from the COVID-19 virus in order to attend Skyworks in the city, but this requirement was dropped two days before the event due to updated health advice.
 Despite this, concerns over community transmission of the Omicron variant resulted in a much smaller crowd of 100,000 attending the show compared to previous years.
 The 2022 Skyworks had a budget of $2.5 million.

 Prior to the 2022 event Perth Lord Mayor Basil Zempilas had suggested that Skyworks may be rested or retired in future, citing the sustainability of the event, environmental concerns, and the challenges of staging such a large scale event amid COVID-19 restrictions as reasons to discontinue the show.
 The controversy surrounding the celebration of Australia Day, as well as waning public interest in both the holiday and the event were also cited as factors to reconsider staging Skyworks.
 In March 2022 it was confirmed that future events would be scaled back, with Zempilas stating that "it would be irresponsible to continue with the style of event that we had in the past when we know that it is possible to do it in a more cost effective and environmentally-friendly way".

 In April 2022, City of Perth councillors decided to end Skyworks after 37 years and replace the show in the following year with a more modest display at Langley Park.
 The subsequent 2023 Australia Day fireworks show was presented as an instalment of the City of Perth's ongoing City of Lights series of drone shows, but retained some of Skyworks' former supporting events such as the Birak concert celebrating Indigenous Australian culture.
-The cut down show is expected to save the City of Perth more than $1.5 million on the event.
+The cut down show was expected to save the City of Perth more than $1.5 million on the event.
+These smaller scale shows have continued in the years since.